bogdanradu96/python_practice/README.md

 * You have installed the `3.12` version of `Python programming language`

 ## Using City Gym
-To use `City`, follow these steps:
+To use `City Gym`, follow these steps:

 Change directory to `scripts`:
 ```